MBLEN(3) | Library Functions Manual | MBLEN(3) |

 ()

-function usually determines the number of bytes in a multibyte character
+function returns the number of bytes in the first multibyte character of the

 In state-dependent encodings, s

-may point the special sequence bytes to change the shift-state.
-Although
+may point to special sequence bytes changing the shift state.
+Although such

 mblen